Welcome to Girl Talk

 Girl Talk's program is twofold: high school Leaders have the opportunity to share their experiences as positive role models.
 And middle school girls have the chance to learn that they are not alone in the issue they face and that understanding, kindness and compassion can be the foundation for better relationships with others.
 Research consistently reveals that grades 5-8 are the most formative years of a young person's life.
 We believe that the lessons learned in Girl Talk contribute to girls becoming more confident, service-minded women with better relationships.
 Girl Talk also helps women become stronger leaders in the work place and more effective as parents.

-... through local Chapters at schools, churches, clubs or anywhere else girls gather.
-We encourage high school girls to think outside the box if their school is unable to host Girl Talk meetings at their school.
+... through local Chapters at schools, places of worship, youth clubs or anywhere else girls gather.
+We encourage high school girls to think outside the box if their school is unable to host Girl Talk meetings on the school's campus.
 The complementary goal of our program is to provide high school girls with a unique leadership opportunity in which their positive choices and example can have a lasting effect on younger girls.
-Through the engagement of both age groups, it is also our goal to have a meaningful impact on the broader community by teaching the importance of giving back and making community service an integral part of the program and, we hope, a habit for participating girls as they move into adulthood.
+Through the engagement of both age groups, it is also our goal to have a meaningful impact on the broader community by influencing confident girls to become confident women who understand the importance of giving back and making community service an integral part of their everyday life.

 ...behaviors in middle school aged girls, as well as the positive impact of mentoring.
 2009 data suggests that, of the middle school girl population in the U.S.: